 What should I discuss with my healthcare provider before using carbachol ophthalmic (Miostat)?

-It is not known whether carbachol passes into breast milk.
-Do not use carbachol ophthalmic without first talking to your doctor if you are breast-feeding a baby.
+It is not known whether carbachol ophthalmic passes into breast milk or if it could harm a nursing baby.
+Do not use this medication without telling your doctor if you are breast-feeding a baby.

 How should I use carbachol ophthalmic (Miostat)?

 Use exactly as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.

 - Tilt your head back slightly and pull down your lower eyelid to create a small pocket.
 Hold the dropper above the eye with the tip down.
 Look up and away from the dropper as you squeeze out a drop, then close your eye.

 - Use only the number of drops your doctor has prescribed.